Activities at Lion Corporation (Korea)

 In 2019, through monthly volunteer programs, LCK taught children at two local community centers as well as four kindergartens attended by children of LCK employees how to wash their hands properly (target age group: 4 to 13 years old, for a total of 300 participants).
 Through hand washing songs and exercises, children learn that hand washing is not boring, but actually fun.

 3 Hand Washing Educational Activities in Cooperation with Five Libraries in Seoul

 Usually located near their homes, libraries are facilities children use often.
-Knowing this, Lion Corporation Korea (LCK) has implemented the “LION reading a book is Ai!
+Knowing this, LCK has implemented the “LION reading a book is Ai!
 Kekute“ campaign in cooperation with five children’s libraries in Seoul, namely, Seoul Children’s Public Library, Dongjak Public Library, Nowon Library, Gangnam-gu Library and Dobong Culture Information Library.
 This campaign is aimed at promoting washing hands properly before and after reading books, which can carry a myriad of invisible bacteria.
 This practice is good not only for hygienic purposes; LCK’s campaign also points out that keeping books clean contributes to the global environment as clean books last longer and longer-lasting books require fewer trees to be chopped down to make paper.